1:1 Mentorship + Placement Support

 Scoring rubric

-We score the things interviewers look for.
+We score the things interviewers actually look for.

-Communication
+Communication clarity

 Output you receive